Top 7 Shell Scripting Books for Beginners in 2023

 Something I personally like: this book does not shy away from related handy topics such as regular expressions.
 If you’re looking for a book that will serve you for a long time as you grow in your career, this may be the book for you.

+The book is divided into four parts and twenty-five chapters.
 Here is what you will find in the Shell Scripting Bible:

 Part 1: The Linux Command Line includes the following: